KatrinaYu/samples_of_sql_queries/README.md

 ## Hi!
-These are the samples of my SQL queries made while studying
+These are my code style examples
 ###### Written in MySQL Workbench and Microsoft SQL Server

 ###### Structure of the document